CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.3.2.2 Mobile Device Management (MDM) .txt

 ### 1.1 Introduction

 Smartphones, tablets and phablets are an indispensable part of their work for many employees.
 However, IT departments need to deploy more and more such devices in many different designs, while providing adequate security.
-In addition, mobile devices are exposed to special risks and the administration differs fundamentally from other IT systems.
+In addition, mobile devices are exposed to special risks and the administration is fundamentally different from other IT systems.

 That is why Mobile Device Management (MDM) is indispensable for the controlled and secure operation of these devices, especially in institutions with a larger number of smartphones, tablets and phablets.
 With such a software, the terminals can be managed centrally, it can enforce security rules and emergency actions can be triggered.
 An MDM thus ensures the same or at least comparable safety standard on all devices.